pawel-sp/VIPERModules/README.md

 VIPERModules supports UITableViewController and UICollectionViewController.
 During files creation from template you can choose different base view controller (there are following options: VIPERViewController, VIPERTableViewController and VIPERCollectionViewController).

+## View Models

+Module's view controller doesn't have reference to presenter.
+It means that you can either implement custom view interface methods to display data or you can use build-in support for view modelling.
+There are two kind of base classes: for single view model and array of view models (you can pick one of those two options during files creation from template).
+VIPERVMPresenter has extra property called viewInterfaceVM (viewInterfaceVMS in VIPERVMSPresenter) which should be used to assign correct view model inside view interface.

 ## Example
 You can run iOS-Example project to check all features.
 There is also Unit Test Target where you can find how you can easily write unit tests covering module items.